potatoqualitee/SPReplicator/README.md

 * Between air gapped (offline) servers that do not have direct access to each other
 * Directly from SharePoint site collection to SharePoint site collection
 * From SQL Server to SharePoint
+* From SharePoint to SQL Server
 * From CSV to SharePoint
+* From SharePoint to CSV

 ## Usage examples